Best Diving And Snorkeling In Croatia

 Sandy Beaches in Croatia_Bacvice Beach Split

-One of the most well-known beaches in Croatia is found right in Split’s city center.
+One of Croatia’s most well-known beaches is in Split’s city center.

 Grebisce Beach, Hvar Island

-Hvar’s best sandy beach for families is Grebisce, which is located on the north side of the Jelsa Harbour.
+Hvar’s best sandy beach for families is Grebisce, located on the north side of Jelsa Harbor.

 Vela Przina Beach, Korčula